SoundGrid

 SoundGrid is a networking and processing platform audio application made by Waves Audio and developed in cooperation with DiGiCo.

 It consists of a Linux-based server that runs the SoundGrid environment, compatible plug-ins, a Mac or Windows control computer, and an audio interface for input/output (I/O).
-It is used for live sound, broadcast, and post-production and provides a low-latency environment for audio processing on certain hardware audio mixing consoles, e.g., DiGiCo, Allen & Heath, and Yamaha.
+It provides a low-latency environment for audio processing on certain hardware audio mixing consoles, e.g., DiGiCo, Allen & Heath, and Yamaha.